 “Downtime replenishes the brain’s stores of attention and motivation, encourages productivity and creativity, and is essential to both achieve our highest levels of performance and simply form stable memories in everyday life.
 A wandering mind unsticks us in time so that we can learn from the past and plan for the future.
 Moments of respite may even be necessary to keep one’s moral compass in working order and maintain a sense of self.”

-The Bottom Line on Daily Routines
+Final Thoughts on Daily Routines

 Sometimes you need to do less in order to ultimately do more.

 As you think about the daily routines you want to implement, be sure to leave yourself enough margin for downtime.
 Or better yet, make downtime part of your daily routines.
-With that in mind, let’s talk about the six main areas of your life and how you can maximize each.

 If you need some help creating your daily routines, here are some more articles:

 - How to Create a Morning Routine and Stick To It [The Ultimate Guide]

 - 11 Printable Morning Routine Checklists for Adults & Students

 - 15 Habits to Build a Healthy Daily Workout Routine